NicoMandel/bitou_segmentation/README.md

 └─── scripts - executable scripts that are intended to run programs.
 Mainly contain an argument parser and lots of includes from the src directory.
 |               can always be run with python <script_name>.py --help to see information
 |       |   generate_masks.py - file to create masks from a config file and a directory of base images.
 Needs output, otherwise will plot images
+|       |   randomize_backgrounds.py - file to randomize the backgrounds - is an offline augmentation, due to albumentations syntax
 |       |   train_kmeans.py - file to train a k-means classifier, which can be used for watershed pre-labelling
 |       |   predict_kmeans.py - file that will run the prediction from a specified k_means classifier on a specified image or directory
 |       |   k_means.sh - shell file to run multiple combinations for the train_kmeans.py version
 |       |   predict.py - file for running prediction on a few images and plotting a model - currently not executable with argument parsing
 |       |   train_binary_model.py - file for training a binary model.
 Is split from normal model because of setting differences
 |       |   train_model.py - file for training a multiclass model.
 Standard file to run for training
-|       |   rysny_dataset_*.sh - files for synchronising folders to remote connections.
+|       |   rysnc_dataset_*.sh - files for synchronising folders to remote connections.
 Have safeguards in them to protect overwriting
             remote connections without authorisation
 |
 └─── src - importable code.
 Should be installed using pip - see [below](###-Installing-src-files-in-csupl).
 Can be used by placing